How you can help

 Get involved!!
 Your volunteer support helps SCRUFF make a greater difference for community cats.
 Each SCRUFF volunteer helps us widen our reach to reduce the overpopulation of cats within the Capital Region.
 Please call us at (518) 526-3372 to learn more about volunteer opportunities.
 We need you!
 Here are some ways you can help make a difference!

 - Veterinarians and Veterinary Technicians: Participate at a spay day clinic at the Animal Protective Foundation (APF) in Scotia.
-One Sunday per month we hold a spay day to get a number of spay/neuter surgeries performed and we are constantly seeking veterinarians and vet techs to help.
-Only four hours of your time will reap tremendous rewards for community cats.
+One Sunday per month we hold a spay day to perform a number of spay/neuter surgeries and we are constantly seeking vets and vet techs to help.
+Only four hours of time will reap tremendous rewards for community cats.

 - Non-clinical support staff: Help the support functions at a monthly spay day clinic at the APF.
 These may include help with the check-in process, support of the cats as they are anesthetized and put through the process, cleaning instruments, documenting rabies certificates, monitoring the cats during recovery, cleaning up from the day, and discharging the cats.

 - Grant writing: By applying for grants, we would secure additional funding from organizations based on our services.
 This requires detailed grant application submissions.
 Grant funds would be instrumental in helping increase our finances to continue our work.

 - Become a community cat trapper: Feral cat colonies exist all over the Capital District and we are always interested in gaining additional volunteer trappers.
 Come learn trapping tactics to help get feral colonies under control.

 - Help answer calls to our phone line: We need volunteers who can help return calls to our phone line and provide guidance to callers.
 It can be done from the convenience of your home!